Is it legal to have two home insurance policies In Texas

 Is having two home insurance policies possible In Texas

-Choosing home insurance in Texas can be confusing, especially if you’re thinking about getting more than one policy.
+Choosing home insurance in Texas can be confusing, especially if you’re considering getting more than one policy.
 But don’t worry!
 There are easier options that might work better for you.

 Can Bundling Policies Be a Better Option?

 Bundling policies can save you money and make managing your insurance simpler.
-In Texas, insurance companies often offer discounts on premiums when you bundle your home insurance.
+In Texas, insurance companies often offer premiums discounts when bundling your home insurance.
 This way, you have combined home insurance options instead of handling multiple coverages separately.

 How Does Adding Riders Compare to Dual Policies?